 - You can position one baby in an infant seat and hold one baby in your lap, again holding a bottle in each hand.
 Alternate which baby is on your lap at each feed so each baby has a turn being held close on your lap.

-Please note: babies should never be propped up with a bottle, left unattended during feeding or fed lying down – all of these positions pose a serious risk of baby choking.
+Please note: babies should never be propped up with a bottle, left unattended during feeding or fed lying down – all of these positions pose a risk of serious harm or death from baby choking and aspiration pneumonia.

-Talk to your midwife or health visitor when they visit or call if you feel you need more support regarding positioning your babies safely and comfortably during feeding.
+Talk to your midwife or health visitor when they visit or call if you feel you need more support regarding or aspiration pneumonia. positioning your babies safely and comfortably during feeding.
 The number to contact them should be in your red book.

-To wind theld them hold them upright and gently rub or gently pat their back to bring up any wind, as per the NHS choices information for burping single babies.
+To wind them, hold them upright and gently rub or gently pat their back to bring up any wind, as per the NHS choices information for burping single babies.

 Do this for each baby.
 Don't try to wind both babies at the same time if you are feeding them by yourself.